OCA/connector-interfaces/connector_dns_dnspod/readme.rst

 .. image:: https://img.shields.io/badge/licence-AGPL--3-blue.svg
     :alt: License

-Kit Product Inventory
+Connector Dns Dnspod
 =====================

-This module aims to add more flexibility on product inventory.
+This module aims to allows you to manage your DNSPod domain through Odoo.
-  * Allowing user to add kit products and manage those kit products inventory.

-  * Allowing user to know the quantity on hand of kit products.

-Please note that this module re-defines the create and write method of mrp.bom.

 Installation
 ============

 To install this module, you need to:

- * have basic modules installed (stock, product, mrp, sale)
+ * have basic modules installed (connector_dns)

 Configuration
 =============